-I am a Greek-Canadian inheritance consultant and initiator of The Inheritance Muse Method™.
-My work combines my personal experience as a historic home owner and professional activity in heritage management.
-I have studied at the following institutions: Ecole Boulle, Bocconi University, IFS Institute (Internal Family Systems), Narrative Therapy Initiative and Cambridge University (ICE).
-My passion is to support people in meaningfully managing their inheritance & property and in the process, gain a deeper understanding of themselves.
+I have studied with the following institutions: interior design at Ecole Boulle, heritage management at Bocconi University, psychotherapy at IFS Institute and and decision-making at Cambridge University (ICE).
+My passion is to support people, in creating the mindset that will help them meaningfully manage their inheritance & property and in the process, gain a deeper understanding of themselves.

 Here is my story.